mgsosna/mattsosna.com/_posts/careers/2020-12-30-DS-transition-5.md

 A word to the wise, though... programming skills are often easier to pick up than domain knowledge.
 There are dozens of resources out there for learning coding.
 Not so many for getting hands-on experience with Building Automation Systems, or legal documentation, or whatever.
 Think about what you would need a professional to teach you vs. what you can learn on your own.

 ## Personal skills
-For it to be impactful, it needs to be relevant.
-There's a philosophy/lifestyle for successful people in tech: you need to constantly be learning.
-There's a sort of humility in knowing that the in-demand tools of the day will keep changing.
-It's like resting on a slowly-moving treadmill... stop moving and you'll gradually slip away.

-* You need to love programming.
-For most of your day, for most of your days, you're going to be reading and writing code.
-* You need to love learning.
-There is a staggering amount to programming languages and frameworks out there.
-There's also a huge number of ways to get a job done, ranging from barely getting the job done to being computationally optimized and able to handle any attempt at forcing an error.
-Like the Red Queen in *Alice and Wonderland*, you can't stay still - you need to always be learning.
-(Or you'll eventually end up only able to write code in increasingly esoteric situations, like Maryland's recent call for COBOL programmers...)

-* Need to constantly be learning and improving
-* New technologies and frameworks will come, and you'll need to learn them to stay relevant.

 ## Concluding thoughts
 This series has covered a lot.
 We started by talking about [how to navigate the diversity of data science roles]({{  site.baseurl  }}/DS-transition-1) before going into detail on some useful technical skills: [statistics]({{  site.baseurl  }}/DS-transition-2), [analytics]({{  site.baseurl  }}/DS-transition-3), and [software engineering]({{  site.baseurl  }}/DS-transition-4).
 The last three posts covered **how** to accomplish a task as a data scientist.

 ## Footnotes
 #### 1. [Optimizing resource allocation](#optimizing-resource-allocation)
-It may sound like this section is arguing that *the work you want to do* and *what's best for the company* are two separate and irreconcilable worlds, which isn't necessarily the case.
-But there is [a lot of work *around* the model-building]({{  site.baseurl  }}/DS-transition-3/#machine-learning) that needs to happen for data science to actually help a company, such as cleaning data, building pipelines, writing documentation, and training users.
-Similarly, the questions you might find most interesting aren't necessarily the ones that help the business.
+It may sound like this section is arguing that <u><i>the work you want to do</i></u> and <u><i>what's best for the company</i></u> are two separate and irreconcilable worlds, which isn't necessarily the case. **If you're focused on delivering business value, i.e. doing work that truly drives positive change at your company, then these two worlds will neatly overlap.** The issue is if you want to *only* build machine learning models and [none of the steps *around* the models]({{  site.baseurl  }}/DS-transition-3/#machine-learning), such as cleaning data, building pipelines, and soliciting and incorporating feedback from users.
+Shifting your goal from doing "cool data science" to doing "*impactful* data science" will help your goals align with your company's.

-As I mentioned in previous posts, it's important to choose an employer carefully.
-Ultimately, you were hired by your company to do the work they ask you to do.
-You therefore want to be in a field you find interesting, as well as a supportive and engaging work environment.
-If you find yourself on a project you're not fascinated with, at least you still know you're contributing to empowering coworkers you care about, as well as your field more broadly.

 But you also shouldn't expect your job to completely fulfill you professionally, and definitely not personally.
-(Indeed, this article by Kabir Sehgal [in the *Harvard Business Review*](https://hbr.org/2017/04/why-you-should-have-at-least-two-careers) argues that everyone should have at least *two* careers!)
-When I wasn't getting as much teaching as I wanted after leaving academia, a former boss introduced me to the [Trilogy coding boot camp](https://www.trilogyed.com/programs/), where I'm now a tutor.
-The external outlet for teaching was exactly what I needed, and it let me better appreciate my job for what it *did* offer.
+When I wasn't getting as much teaching as I wanted after leaving academia, a former boss introduced me to the [Trilogy coding boot camp](https://www.trilogyed.com/programs/), where I now happily tutor.
+Indeed, this article by Kabir Sehgal [in the *Harvard Business Review*](https://hbr.org/2017/04/why-you-should-have-at-least-two-careers) argues that everyone should have at least *two* careers (!), as that lets you enjoy different jobs for what they *do* offer.